RudiCamilleri/mita/README.md

 In this smart contract, calls are to be made through TenderApi.

 Type `eth` to see what's available.
-To exit geth console, press Ctrl+Break, then 'Y' and Enter.

 Minimum gas amount to deploy contract: 53751

-loadScript("deploy.js")
 TenderAbi.at()

 ## Git Cheat Sheet